In Key Stage One

 In Nursery maths takes place in a range of ways.
 Depending on the skill being taught the children access a range of maths activities during some key group sessions, during adult led activities and also in their own free choice play.
 This allows children to learn knowledge and skills and then practise and apply them in a way that suits their individual learning needs and preferences.

 In Reception, maths takes place every afternoon.
-The Maths sessions are planned using White Rose Maths, with additional tasks planned for carefully to develop and further extend our higher ability (exceeding) learners.
+The Maths sessions are planned using Mastering Number for four days a week, with additional tasks planned for carefully to develop and further extend our higher ability (exceeding) learners.
 The planning is adapted and adjusted to suit the needs of groups and individuals in each class, to ensure that all children make progress and all areas of the Development Matters Curriculum are taught in depth.

 When teachers identify further learning is required on specific objectives, teachers plan additional activities to suit the needs of the individual children.
 This ensures any misconceptions are addressed immediately and children receive additional time and support to practise key skills and understand key concepts outside of the usual maths session.